-Hawaii is a popular destination for travellers in Australia and, as such, we often get questions like this one in the Questions & Answers section of our website:
+Hawaii is a popular destination for travellers from Australia.
+As such, we often get questions like this one in the Questions & Answers section of our website:

-What is the likelihood of obtaining three seats on Qantas Business Class to Hawaii?
+What is the likelihood of obtaining three seats in Qantas Business Class to Hawaii?
 Any tips?

-This is a really great question, so we’ve decided to revamp our guide on how to use your frequent flyer points to fly in comfort to the Hawaiian Islands.
+This is a really great question, so I’ve decided to revamp our guide on how to use your frequent flyer points to fly in comfort to the Hawaiian Islands.

-I looked at direct flights between Honolulu and three Australian airports: Sydney, Melbourne and Brisbane.
-If you live in another city in Australia, you can tag a connecting flight on Qantas, Virgin Australia or Jetstar to fly out of one of the East Coast gateways.
+If you live in another city in Australia, you can tag a connecting flight on Qantas, Virgin Australia, Jetstar or Tigerair to fly out of one of the East Coast gateways.

 Sydneysiders have three carriers to choose from: Qantas, Hawaiian Airlines and Jetstar; from Brisbane, there is a service with Hawaiian Airlines; and from Melbourne with Jetstar.

 Finally, I’ve focussed on redemptions through the three of the most accessible frequent flyer programs in Australia: Qantas, Velocity and Asia Miles.
-However, you can also find good value in buying American Airlines AAdvantage miles for travel on Qantas and Hawaiian Airlines and Alaska Airlines Mileage Plan miles for travel just on Qantas.
+However, you can also find good value in buying American Airlines AAdvantage miles for travel on Qantas and Hawaiian Airlines as well as Alaska Airlines Mileage Plan miles for travel on Qantas.

 All redemption pricing in this guide is for one-way travel.

-You’ll get a comfortable, lie-flat seat, excellent food and professional service, with direct-aisle access from every seat.
+However, if you can find an open seat (or two), you’ll get a comfortable, lie-flat bed, excellent food and professional service.
+Plus, there is direct-aisle access from every seat.

-Unfortunately, you’ll get access to the mediocre Qantas International Business Lounge in Sydney and the same in Honolulu (although there is word that this lounge is being upgraded).
-You also have the option of the combined Japan Airlines-American Airlines lounge in Honolulu.
+Unfortunately, you’ll get access to the mediocre Qantas International Business Lounge in Sydney.
+It’s the same case in Honolulu, although there is word that this lounge is due to be upgraded.
+In the meantime, a good alternative is the combined Japan Airlines-American Airlines lounge in Honolulu.

-Jetstar 787 Business Class from Sydney/Melbourne for 57,600 Qantas Points
+Backup option: Jetstar 787 ‘Business’ Class from Sydney/Melbourne for 61,500 Qantas Points

 You’ll get complimentary meals and beverages, inflight entertainment and a 30kg baggage allowance.
 However, unless you hold elite status with Qantas or are a Qantas Club member, you won’t get lounge access before a Jetstar Business Class flight redeemed with points.